-This article is intended for Plottr users who wish to install the Linux version.
+This article is intended for users who wish to install Plottr on Linux.

 - This is unsupported, beta software.
 While you are welcome to ask for help if you have trouble, the Linux version is not an official software offering that may be discontinued at any time.

 - Support requests may take longer than usual to resolve.